FlorianRuby/ruby-photography/README.md

 ## Showcase

 On the homepage, you'll be greeted by a scroll animation programmed in JavaScript.
 Unfortunately, this animation only works on desktop since JavaScript handles scrolls from a mouse and a touchscreen differently.
 You can get a small peek into my work on this page, but if you want to see more pictures, you can navigate via the navbar to the portfolio, where I showcase more images.
 From the navbar, you can also navigate to other pages such as Contact, About, or Gear.
-With the icon in the top right corner, you can switch the language between English and German, with English as the default language, which it was designed for.
+With the icon in the top right corner, you can switch the language between English and German, with English as the default language, which the website was also designed and optimised for.

-## Features